sonalgoyal/crux/README.md

 Crux Design
 -
-- Crux uses the HBase Java client API, which is a fully featured way to access HBase.
+- Crux uses the <b>HBase Java client API</b>, which is a fully featured way to access HBase.
 There are other clients available for HBase, for example Rest, Thrift and Avro.
 At the time of writing Crux, these clients do not expose the complete conditional querying capability needed by Crux.
 Then there are batch clients like Map Reduce, Hive handler, Pig and Cascading.
 These are great for performing batch analysis using HBase data.
 However, a reporting application needs faster response time than the batch nature of these.
 Crux thus uses the HBase Java Client API.

-- Crux also uses mySQL to store the mapping of HBase schemas, connections and reports.
+- Crux also uses <b>mySQL</b> to store the mapping of HBase schemas, connections and reports.
 The front end is built using Ajax, Dojo, Struts, with Hibernate.
 Crux uses open source software and comes with Apache License.

-Crux Mailing List, Issue Reporting and Support :
+Crux Mailing List, Issue Reporting and Support
 -
-- Join http://groups.google.com/group/cruxUsers to discuss crux features, issues and to seek help.
-You can also report bugs and request features at https://github.com/sonalgoyal/crux/issues.
+- Join <a href=http://groups.google.com/group/cruxUsers>http://groups.google.com/group/cruxUsers</a> to discuss crux features, issues and to seek help.
+You can also report bugs and request features at <a href=https://github.com/sonalgoyal/crux/issues>https://github.com/sonalgoyal/crux/issues.</a>
 Crux has built in help pages in the web interface.
 More info can also be found at http://www.nubetech.co/weblog.

-Crux Documentation and user guide
+Crux Documentation and User Guide
 -
-- Crux features, guides and news is available at http://nubetech.co/category/crux-2.
-Besides this, Crux has an extensive inbuilt guide per page to help you create your reports effortlessly.The mailing list is also a good source of information about Crux.
+- Crux features, guides and news is available at <a href=http://nubetech.co/category/crux-2>http://nubetech.co/category/crux-2.</a> Besides this, Crux has an extensive inbuilt guide per page to help you create your reports effortlessly.The mailing list is also a good source of information about Crux.

 Using Crux
 -
 - Using Crux, one can query HBase tables and create reports to  analyze results.
-- To do this, there are a few simple steps.
+- To do this, there are a few simple steps.<br/>

  Prerequisies:
--
   - A running HBase
   - A running MySQL instance
   - A servlet container like Tomcat.